Welcome week: Tuesday 28 September to Friday 1 October 2021

 You will need to scan a QR code to check in to your MSc course.
-All School of Management MSc students need to QR code check in before Monday 12 October.
-We will confirm details of the QR code in September 2020.
+You will need to do this before Monday 18 October 2021.
+We will confirm details of the QR code in September 2021.

 You must QR code check in to officially check in for your MSc course.

 Director of Studies Course Welcome

 A session to meet your Director of Studies, your Student Experience Officer, MSc Team Programme Support and your new course mates.

 A session comparing the two summer options available to those on selected MSc courses.